github/docs/content/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account.md

 gh ssh-key add KEY-FILE --title "personal laptop"
 ```

 If you generated your SSH key by following the instructions in "[AUTOTITLE](/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)", you can add the key to your account with this command.
-If you're prompted to request additional scopes, follow the instructions in the command line.

 ```shell
 gh ssh-key add ~/.ssh/id_ed25519.pub